MichaelCurrin/thebuckfeverground/index.md

     description="Tour flyer"
 %}

 We're touring from Cape Town to Joburg.
 We've got at least one show a day between 11th and 27th April.
-See the full [Laaste Dae-toer]({{ tour_url }}) show list.
+See the full [Laaste Dae-toer gig list]({{ tour_url }}) for bookings, prices and venue details.

 <div id="show-list"></div>
 <script>